 Saint Narcis’ foot

-A great legend we heard is that, between AD 304 and 307, Saint Narcis, while attempting to escape Christian persecutors, climbed out of the window of a house.
+A great legend is that, between AD 304 and 307, Saint Narcis climbed out of a house window while attempting to escape Christian persecutors.
 He had the foresight to leave an imprint of his foot on the window facing inward so it would appear that he was entering the house.

 Narcis’ pursuers observed the footprint and spent enough time searching for him inside the house that he had time to make his escape and avoid capture.
 Great story, huh?

-I believe this is why Saint Narcis’ large sandaled foot sculpture is on display.
+This is why Saint Narcis’ large sandaled foot sculpture is on display.
 Our guide, Vicente, encouraged us to rub the foot sculpture for good luck.
-So far, that good luck is holding for us!
+So far, that good luck has held up for us!

 El Tarlà

 El Tarla is the subject of another great legend from Girona.
-The story goes that during the plague in Girona, an entire road, Calle Argenteria, came to be quarantined (sound familiar?) to prevent the dreaded bubonic plague from spreading.
+The story goes that during the plague in Girona, an entire road, Calle Argenteria, was quarantined (does this sound familiar?) to prevent the dreaded bubonic plague from spreading.
 The street became shut off on both ends with reed bars.

 The residents became depressed and bored (again, familiar?)
 One of the residents, El Tarla, began doing acrobatics on the bar to distract and cheer up his neighbors.
 Some years later, a doll wearing jester clothing was built in homage to El Tarla and was in place for us to see during our visit.